Zamiell/stardew-valley/Min-Max_Guide.md

 * Empty all inventory in the first chest, take out the chest.
 * Go to Bus Stop, grab foraging items if present.
 (Check behind the bus near the top.)
 * Go to the beach and get the Bamboo Pole, grab foraging items if present.
-* If 3 or more foraging items, go home, ship all foraging items from Bus Stop / Ocean.
 * Go to the mountain lake fishing spot, place the chest one square to the left of the first wooden bridge.
 * Fish until 2 AM, then pass out.